asterai Documentation

 this section is a work in progress

-Once a plugin has been added to an application, you can access the cloud console from asterai's website and turn that plugin on or off, or delete the plugin.
+Once a plugin has been added to an agent, you can access the cloud console from asterai's website and turn that plugin on or off, or delete the plugin.
 Other features, such as Vector DBs, can also be managed from the cloud console.

 Plugins

-Plugin manifest
+Plugin Interface

 }